 Access to family planning is an essential part of comprehensive, dignified women’s health care and aligns with our mission to promote gender equity through health.

 Clinicians in PIH-supported maternity wards counsel women and adolescents on their family planning options and provide both short-term and long-acting contraceptive methods.
 This programming is tailored to specific communities.
-In Liberia, for example, health workers offer specialized sex education to adolescent girls to combat high levels of teenage pregnancy and encourage reproductive health.
+In Mexico, for example, health workers offer a 3-day workshop which used art to explore reproductive health.
 And in Haiti, PIH operates mobile clinics that provide long-acting contraception directly in communities, so women can plan their families without having to travel to a health facility.

 CHWs and clinicians also are attuned to gender-based and sexual violence.
 These frontline health workers refer patients in distress to PIH mental health services and social support.
 In Rwanda, we support the Women and Girl’s Initiative and a network of youth centers that offer peer mentoring and economic and educational empowerment programs for adolescent girls, as well as medical and social services to teenage mothers and victims of abuse.